Changes to insurance

 - From 1 July 2019, we are required to cancel insurance cover on inactive accounts.
 An account is inactive if it has not received a contribution or rollover for 16 months.

-- From 1 April 2020, we will cancel insurance cover on active accounts with a balance under $6,000.
+- On 1 April 2020, we cancelled insurance cover on active accounts with a balance under $6,000.

-- From 1 April 2020, members who are under 25 when they join will no longer receive automatic insurance.
+- From 1 April 2020, members who are under 25 or have less than $6,000 in their account when they join will no longer receive automatic insurance.